 What are common uses for welded plastics?

-Welded plastics have virtually thousands of uses.
+Welded plastics have thousands of uses.
 For example, you can utilize welds in the medical field to transport gases and chemicals through small-to-large life-saving components.

 Using plastic welds avoids the complications that come with corroding metal components from the materials being transported.
 This is why we see plastic welding most-often used in these industries: